 Then again, I can understand any actress struggling with the dialogue in Lie with Me.
 You know those wonderful “aha!” lines that make you realise how profound a screenplay is?
 Imagine a film comprised entirely of such revelatory exchanges without any of the mechanics building up to them.
 The result is not unlike watching a pop singer take on the national anthem.
 At first, you’re taken by the talent on display.
 Then all the riffs start to drown each other out, and you soon find yourself wishing the artist would stick to the smaller notes once in a while.

 Look, Lie with Me isn’t for everyone, though you’d be hard pressed to find a jaded soul unable to appreciate Brandi’s achievements here, especially in terms of cinematography.
-He and director of photography Jon Edwards have crafted with two hundred and fifty thousand dollars a richer visual experience than in over half the schlocky blockbusters out there.
+He and director of photography Jon Edwards have crafted with $250,000 a richer visual experience than in over half the schlocky blockbusters out there.
 Seriously, the movie is positively gorgeous.
 More to the point, if you’ve only experienced mainstream Hollywood cinema, you can’t know whether you’ll love or hate this more challenging side of the medium.
 Don’t you owe it to yourself to find out?